hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 will be supported too.
 Each primary credential is given an index from 1 to *L*.

 The CKS accumulator is used to track revoked primary credentials, or equivalently, their indices.
-The accumulator contains up to $L$ indices of credentials.
+The accumulator contains up to *L* indices of credentials.
 If issuer has to issue more credentials, another accumulator is prepared, and so on.
 Each accumulator *A* has an identifier *I<sub>A</sub>*.